thinktomorrow/package-docs/src/chief/upgrading.md

 # /config/thinktomorrow/chief.php

 /**
- * A request can encounter non-critical errors like non found urls or views.
-When such an error occurs
+ * When chief is in strict mode, it exposes potential errors and warnings in your application.
- * in strict mode, your app will halt and showcase these errors.
-You should set this to true while
+ * Non-critical errors like non found urls or views.
+When such an error occurs in strict mode,
- * in development.
-We recommend to disable strict mode in production to suppress these errors.
+ * your app will throw an exception.
+Strict mode is by default only enabled in development.
  */
 'strict' => env('APP_DEBUG', false),